 “Is the pandemic legacy a health and social care crisis from which we are on a road to nowhere?”

-Whilst reflecting on the recent CQC state of report and Skills for Care Adult Social Care workforce that highlight the "grid locked" across our health and care systems, my "road to nowhere" article seemed worth of a revisit.
+Whilst reflecting on the recent Ambulance and Nursing strikes along with this years' CQC "state of" and Skills for Care workforce reports highlight the "grid lock" across our health and care systems, this "road to nowhere" article seemed worth of a revisit.

 The National Media and Health and Care Sector Leaders have been sharing their concerns for more than 10 years that across our country's services are stretched to breaking point.

 “The NHS remains in no position to reduce waiting lists or provide the high-quality service that patients expect.
 To make amends requires a cultural change at the heart of the NHS, whose main aim is caring for patients.
 To achieve this it must also take pains to care for the carers.”
 Myles Taylor Consultant obstetrician, Exeter (Times letters)

 “Four in ten care homes can’t accept new residents.
 With now more than 10.7% vacancy rate across all social care posts we can truly see the impact of care workers turning their backs on the industry and heading for better paid jobs in supermarkets, the general retail sector and leisure and hospitality industries.

 However, this should be a thriving labour market as Adult social care adds £51bn to the economy in England every year.
 By 2035 social care will also require an additional 480,000 posts to meet the population demand (27% growth), brining us to a total 2.27m workforce.
 Combined with the NHS workforce we are the UK's no.1 labour sector by size and economic status.